Neurotoxicology & Nutritional Deficiencies

 |---|---|---|---|---|

 | Carbon monoxide | Fires, car exhaust, gas heaters, charcoal burning | Acute: headache, confusion, coma, seizures.
-Delayed neuropsychiatric syndrome (days–weeks later): cognitive decline, parkinsonism, personality changes | Cherry-red skin (classic but unreliable); bilateral globus pallidus necrosis on MRI; carboxyhemoglobin level elevated | 100% O2; hyperbaric oxygen for severe cases (coma, pregnancy, cardiac ischemia) |
+Delayed neuropsychiatric syndrome (days–weeks later): cognitive decline, parkinsonism, personality changes | Cherry-red skin (classic but unreliable); bilateral globus pallidus necrosis on MRI; carboxyhemoglobin level elevated | 100% normobaric O2 for ALL suspected CO poisoning; hyperbaric oxygen for SELECTED severe/high-risk cases (loss of consciousness, neurologic deficits, cardiac ischemia, severe acidosis, very high COHb, or pregnancy per local protocol) |

 | Organophosphates | Pesticides, nerve agents (sarin, VX) | Cholinergic crisis (DUMBELS: Diarrhea, Urination, Miosis, Bradycardia, Emesis, Lacrimation, Salivation).
 Intermediate syndrome: proximal weakness, respiratory failure (days 1–4).
 OPIDN: delayed distal neuropathy (weeks later) | Acetylcholinesterase inhibition (irreversible); depressed RBC cholinesterase; fasciculations, muscle cramps | Atropine (muscarinic blockade) + pralidoxime (reactivates AChE if given within 24–48 hours, before "aging") |